Your browser is not supported for this experience.

 We recommend using Chrome, Firefox, Edge, or Safari.

 Restaurant dining is often a comedy of errors when you’ve got tots in tow, but a night out with your kids—whether they’re babies, toddlers or tweens—doesn’t have to be a stressful exercise.
-In fact, most restaurants in The Mile High City — even those that are hoity-toity — welcome sticky fingers, strollers and picky eaters.
-Here, our top recommendations for destinations that satisfy the food and activity cravings of your entire brood.
+In fact, most restaurants in The Mile High City—even those that are hoity-toity—welcome sticky fingers, strollers and picky eaters.
+Here are our top recommendations for destinations that satisfy the food and activity cravings of your entire brood.

 The Inventing Room Dessert Shop